shaoweizhang1/AttnRes_PEFT/README.md

 - Can AttnRes be converted into a parameter-efficient adaptation mechanism without losing its original motivation?
 - How does it compare with LoRA in trainable parameter count, memory usage, runtime, and downstream performance?
 - What trade-offs appear when AttnRes is used for fine-tuning rather than full pretraining?
+- Can depth-wise residual routing provide a useful new adaptation axis for PEFT, even if it does not directly modify backbone weights?

 ## Team Contribution